-Other income includes: recovery of bad debts and correction of immaterial errors from prior year and other income.
+Other income includes: recovery of written off receivables, correction of immaterial errors from the previous year and other income.

 3.10.
 Expenses

 Expenses are recognized in the income statement as per "matching principle," i.e. on an accrual basis and are determined for the period when incurred.